A finiteness result on representations of Nori's fundamental group scheme: The main context

 \section{The main context}

+We refer to \cite{nori1982fundamental} and Chapter 6 \cite{galfun} for a complete treatment of Nori's fundamental group of essentially finite bundles.
 Let $(X,x)$ be a pointed geometrically connected smooth projective variety over field $K$.
 A vector bundle on $X$ is said to be Nori semistable if its restriction to an arbitrary smooth proper curve $C\hookrightarrow X$ is semistable.
 Nori semistable bundles form a $K$-linear abelian tensor category.
-For any monic polynomial $f=x^{n}+a_{n-1}x^{n-1}+...+a_{0}$ with non-negative integral coefficients and any vector bundle $\mathcal{E}$, we write $f(\mathcal{E})$ for the vector bundle A vector bundle $\mathcal{E}$ is said to be finite if there exist $f\neq g$ such that $f(\mathcal{E})\cong g(\mathcal{E})$.
+For any monic polynomial $f=x^{n}+a_{n-1}x^{n-1}+...+a_{0}$ with non-negative integral coefficients and any vector bundle $\mathcal{E}$, we write $f(\mathcal{E})$ for the vector bundle A vector bundle $\mathcal{E}$ is said to be finite if there exist $f\neq g$ with $f(\mathcal{E})\cong g(\mathcal{E})$.
 The category of essentially finite bundles is the $K$-linear abelian tensor subcategory of the category of Nori semistable bundles spanned by finite bundles and objects inside it are called essentially finite bundles.
 The category of essentially finite bundles is Tannakian, neutralized by the fiber functor defined by $x$, and the corresponding Tannakian group scheme is denoted by $\pi_{1}^{EF}(X,x)$, called Nori's fundamental group scheme of essentially finite bundles.
-Nori's fundamental group $\pi_{1}^{EF}(X,x)$ classifies pointed finite torsors in the sense that, giving a pointed torsor $(Y,y)\rightarrow (X,x)$ under a finite group scheme $G$ over $K$ is equivalent to giving a morphism $\pi_{1}^{EF}(X,x)\rightarrow G$ between group schemes.
+Nori's fundamental group $\pi_{1}^{EF}(X,x)$ classifies pointed finite torsors in the sense that, giving a pointed torsor $(Y,y)\rightarrow (X,x)$ under a finite group scheme $\mathcal{G}$ over $K$ is equivalent to giving a morphism $\pi_{1}^{EF}(X,x)\rightarrow \mathcal{G}$ between group schemes.
 As a consequence, essentially finite line bundles are exactly torsion line bundles.
-We mention two further properties in characteristic $0$: the category of essentially finite bundles is semisimple (i.e. all short exact sequences split) so essentially finite bundles are finite; the homotopy exact sequence of étale fundamental groups
+We include two further properties in characteristic $0$: the category of essentially finite bundles is semisimple (i.e. all short exact sequences split) so essentially finite bundles are finite; the homotopy exact sequence of étale fundamental groups